 On a practical level, you should retain your child’s passport and alert schools or nurseries.

 Contact Us for Help

 We provide advice on a wide range of legal issues to clients around Yorkshire from our offices in Leeds, Sheffield and York.
-For an initial discussion on the specific details of your case, contact our solicitors today using the details below.
+For an initial discussion on the specific details of your case, contact our solicitors today using the details on the enquiry form.